LunaciaDev/VGU_Project_ROS/JOURNAL.md

 - [x] Migrate the message and service definition
 - [x] Migrate the planner
     - [x] The service does not receive return value from Moveit?
-- [ ] Moving into using simulated UR10e Hardware interface
+- [x] Moving into using simulated UR10e Hardware interface
   - [x] Write the hardware interface
   - [x] Update Unity to use `/joint_states` instead of relying on roscode extracting plan from moveit
-    - [ ] Figure out the joint movement direction?
+    - [x] Figure out the joint movement direction?
+- [ ] Sync objects from Unity to ROS

 ## Journal